Oak Tyres logo

 Lighten the weight in your car

 The heavier your vehicle, the more energy will be needed to keep it moving on the road.
 Often we use our cars as extra storage space, but the additional load can lead to unnecessary fuel consumption – potentially an extra 2% depending on the size of your car and boot.
 So it’s wise to only carry the most essential items when travelling.
+Roof racks and roof boxes can also make a significant difference, so if you need to transport the bikes for an afternoon of adventure, remember to remove the charity donation bag from the boot before you set off.

 Plan for a more efficient route

 Finding the best route for your journey is easier than ever, and it can save you on fuel.
 A lot of modern sat nav systems now include eco-routing, to help you get to where you need to be in the most economical way.
-Navigation apps such as Google Maps are now adding enhanced eco-routing journeys to save on the cost of your journey while lowering your car’s environmental footprint.
+Navigation apps such as Google Maps feature enhanced eco-routing journeys to save on the cost of your journey while lowering your car’s environmental footprint.

 Don’t stay idle for long